shierve/NEM-voting-specifications/README.md

 ## Vote counting <a name="counting"></a>

 The result of a poll is not stored anywhere, since that would mean you have to trust the server storing it to have calculated the results correctly.
 To guarantee decentralization the results can be calculated by anybody anytime.
 The client asks the NIS for the poll information and for all of the transactions sent to the option accounts.
-If everybody uses the same protocol for counting votes then they get the same result.
+If everybody uses the same protocol for counting votes then they get the same results.

-We will describe now the description for the correct protocol implemented in NanoWallet, that should be used by everybody in order to get the correct results.
+We will describe now the specification for the correct protocol implemented in NanoWallet, that should be used by everybody in order to get the correct results.
 Example code will also be provided in this repo.

 1. **Get the poll information**